Safety, Health, and Environmental Policies

 Policy: Michigan Technological University will comply with all federal, state, and local safety, health, and environmental regulations.

 Additional Information: Due to the large number of these regulations, it is not feasible to list or summarize them here.
-Occupational Safety and Health Services is responsible for communicating the requirements of these regulations to appropriate University departments and employees on behalf of the University administration and for making them available to students and employees as needed.
+Environmental Health and Safety is responsible for communicating the requirements of these regulations to appropriate University departments and employees on behalf of the University administration and for making them available to students and employees as needed.